Así es la sostenibilidad en Alianza Team | ¡Conócenos!

 Communities

-Under the concept of We Are Allies, aware that together we can achieve more and better results, we work hand in hand with our communities and different allies, both in direct and indirect areas of influence, focused on four essential pillars for the creation of long-term shared value:
+We work hand in hand with our communities and different allies, both in areas of direct and indirect influence, focusing on four essential pillars for the creation of shared value in the long term:

 • Education and employability cycle